Redth/ZXing.Net.Mobile/readme.md

 - Xamarin.Android
 - Windows Phone
 - Simple API - Scan in as little as 2 lines of code!
+- Scanner as a View - UIView (iOS) / Fragment (Android) / Control (WP)

 ###Changes
+ - v1.3.5
+   - Views for each Platform - Encapsulates scanner functionality in a reusable view
+    - iOS: ZXingScannerView as a UIView
+    - Android: ZXingScannerFragment as a Fragment
+    - Windows Phone: ZXingScannerControl as a UserControl
+   - Scanning logic improvements from ZXing.Net project
+   - Compiled against Xamarin Stable channel
+   - Performance improvements
+   - Bug fixes

  - v1.3.4
    - iOS: Scanning Engine rebuilt to use AVCaptureSession
    - iOS: ZXingScannerView inherits from UIView can now be used independently for advanced use cases